bnielsen1965/machine_learning-js/README.md

 act as a specific type of logic gate, we can in its place train a network of neurons to perform the function of an XOR gate.

-The neural network is wiring is similar to the three gate design where two inputs are connected to the inputs of two neurons and the output of those two neurons are then connected to the inputs of a final neuron that will provide the gate output.
+The neural network wiring is similar to the three gate design where two inputs are connected to the inputs of two neurons in the first layer and the output of those two neurons are then connected to the inputs of a single neuron in the final layer.
+The output of the neuron in the final layer is the gate output.

 Two new classes are created to associate the neurons in a neural network.
 The NeuronLayer class which contains all the neurons in a network layer.
 And a NeuronNetwork class